 - Testify at hearings and trials,

-- Attends training and certification courses in technical law enforcement skills including, but not limited to: firearms, first aid/CPR, driving, use of force, arrest control, and physical agility, and,
+- Attend training and certification courses in technical law enforcement skills including, but not limited to: Firearms, First Air/CPR, driving, de-escalation, intervention, arrest control tactics, and physical agility, and,

-This class describes the fully-operational trooper.
-Positions in this level have primary responsibility for enforcing motor vehicle and criminal laws by patrol work that includes traffic control, investigating accidents, helping motorists with emergencies or mechanical breakdowns, and some crime prevention.
-Some positions in this class may perform special law enforcement assignments in such areas as hazardous materials route enforcement, interstate commercial transportation enforcement, and special security or escort duties.
+After completing the academy and field training officer program, individuals are promoted to Trooper I. This class describes the fully-operational Trooper.
+Positions in this level have primary responsibility for enforcing motor vehicle and criminal laws by patrol work that includes traffic control, investigating crashes, helping motorists with emergencies or mechanical breakdowns and some crime prevention.
+Some positions in this class may perform special law enforcement assignments in such areas as hazardous materials route enforcement, interstate commercial transportation enforcement and special security or escort duties.

-(We currently are not allowing external transfers from other law enforcement agencies directly into Trooper I Classification - all new hires must become Cadets before promoting to Trooper I)
+Note: CSP does not currently allow lateral transfers from other law enforcement agencies directly into the Trooper I Classification.
+All new hires must become Cadets before promoting to Trooper I.